ivorhoulker/starter/README.md

 I made this to save me some time since I like this setup... have to check it's up to date when using it for a new project.

+Set up to work with zero installs, pnp in yarn 2 - so just clone and run `yarn start`.

 ### `yarn start`

 Runs the app in the development mode.\